 Of important note, Evanston is also a city of artists.
 Evanston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Evanston’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.51% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Evanston telecommute to their jobs.
+Overall, about 19.29% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Evanston is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Evanston enrolled in college, Evanston has a number of services, amenities and opportunities geared towards the needs and activities of students.

-Not only is Evanston a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
-This makes it a good choice for other relocating single professionals.
-Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.
+Not only is Evanston a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
+That’s because Evanston is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
+This makes Evanston a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

-One downside of living in Evanston is that it can take a long time to commute to work.
-In Evanston, the average commute to work is 31.04 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of Evanston’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Evanston, however, the average commute to work is quite long.
+On average, people spend 30.67 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 The most common language spoken in Evanston is English.
 Other important languages spoken here include Spanish and Chinese.